ppival/hello-world/README.md

 # hello-world
-A test repository for the Software Carpentry workshop
+This is a test repository for the Software Carpentry workshop

+Not sure yet what's going to go in here, or whether I can connect this to both the Github desktop client **and** GitKraken